 - Symptoms of renal failure such as nocturia, polyuria, oliguria, pruritus and anorexia.

-- Recent history of urinary problems such as nephrolithiasis may indicate renal tubular acidosis.
+- Recent history of urinary problems such as nephrolithiasis may indicate RTA.

 - Recent history of severe or prolonged diarrhoea.